-On 15 June 2018, I’ll be presenting on behalf of the Australian Research in Sex, Health and Society at Pleasure and Health: A Colloquium.
-This will take place at Flinders University in Adelaide.
+In June 2018, I presented on behalf of the Australian Research Centre in Sex, Health and Society at Pleasure and Health: A Colloquium at Flinders University in Adelaide.

 On 11 November, I presented at the Australian Lesbian and Gay Archives’ 17th Australian Homosexual Histories Conference, held at the University of Adelaide.

 In December 2016, I presented my research on using creative nonfiction to promote young people’s wellbeing at the Youth, Health and Practical Justice Conference in Sydney.
 It is a national interdisciplinary conference organised by the UNSW Practical Justice Initiative and the UTS Faculty of Health.
 I also co-presented an academic poster with Rachel Chapman, who is doing important research on educators’ understanding of gender in early childhood education and how this impacts on young children.

 Waling, A., Ezer, P., Bellamy, R., Kerr, L., Lucke, J., & Fisher, C. (2020).
 “Please teach students that sex is a healthy part of growing up.”: Australian students’ desires for sexuality and relationships education.
 Sexuality Research and Social Policy. doi: 10.1007/s13178-020-00516-z.